Sebkovacs/Portfolio-next/projects/dawson-reno.md

 ---

+Small townhouse internal renovation.

-2 concepts exploring opening up of the living space and kitchen.
+Two concepts exploring how the main living space and kitchen could be opened up.

 Concept 1 explored the idea of a larger master bedroom with ensuite.